someparty/someparty/source/articles/2020-12-20-why-did-it-matter.html.markdown

 [Watch: Cluttered - "Ativan Love Letter" @ YouTube](https://youtu.be/hz41fgrgk-Y "#")

-Halifax-based Paul Atwood has a new EP online under his [Dustbowl](https://dustbowl902.bandcamp.com/) guise, a five-song low-fi rock'n'roll record titled *Good Things Change*.
+Halifax-based Paul Atwood has a new EP online under his [Dustbowl](https://dustbowl902.bandcamp.com/) guise, a five-song lo-fi rock'n'roll record titled *Good Things Change*.
 The set follows a pair of short-form releases from earlier this year: a self-titled debut in June, and the *Welcome To Dustbowl Enjoy Your Stay* collection in August.
 The reverb-washed vocals and noisy instrumental backing of *Good Things Change* call to mind some of Paul Jacob's wilder work, and that's an excellent thing in my book.

 Atwood's recorded under several names this year alone, including [Comfort Decade](https://comfortdecade.bandcamp.com) and [Yard Sailor](https://yardsailor.bandcamp.com).